-What is Pochero?
+What is Vegan Pochero?

-Pochero is a famous Filipino main dish inspired by the original stew dish of the Spaniards.
-The word “Puchero” literally means stew pot.
+Pochero is a famous Filipino main dish inspired by the original hearty stew dish of the Spaniards.
+The word "Puchero" literally means stew pot.

-Most Pochero recipes use chunks of pork meat, vegetables like carrots, sweet potatoes, potatoes and saba banana cut also in generous chunks.
+Most Pochero recipes use chunks of pork meat, vegetables like carrots, sweet potatoes, potatoes, and saba banana cut also in generous chunks.
 Some also cook Pochero using beef and chicken breast.

 Some even add in chorizo, cabbage, green peas, and leeks.
-The taste of Pochero is mildly sweet which comes from the saba bananas and savory, which comes from the seasoning like fish sauce, soy sauce, pepper, and salt.
+The taste of Pochero is mildly sweet which comes from the saba bananas and savory, which comes from the seasonings like fish sauce, soy sauce, pepper, and salt.

 Pochero truly is comfort food for many, as it is a complete meal in itself.
 You get loads of carbohydrates, protein, vitamins, and minerals from the vegetables and tomato sauce.

-This vegan version of Pochero has now become a popular option for Filipinos and non-Filipinos who also love the Pochero dish.
-Because we are using pork-like vegan meat, you really won’t know it’s vegan.
+This vegan version of pochero has now become a popular option for Filipinos and non-Filipinos who also love the Pochero dish.
+Because we are using pork-like vegan meat, you really won't know it's vegan.

 Here's a quick overview of all the ingredients you will need: